 For additional comparison, there were closings for 353 homes for all of 2016.
 Closing prices ranged broadly from $13,000 to $2,100,000.
 The average closing price was just over $300,000 and $235,000 was the median closing price.
 These homes offered between 1 and 8 bedrooms with an average of 3.3 bedrooms.
 In addition, there were between 1 and 5 full bathrooms.
 The average number of full bathrooms was 1.8 and 154 (~44%) of these homes offered between one and five half-bathrooms as well.
 These listings were active for an average of 88 days – almost 3 months.
 But the median period was only 51 days.

 As far as longer term trends go, the chart below shows that the number of homes sold increased markedly in 2016 after holding more or less steady for the previous 4 years.
 Also, the increase was from 30% to 60% over the prior year in each of the 4 price ranges.

 Next, the chart below shows a 12-month quarterly “rolling average” of closing prices for homes with 2,3,4 and 5-6 bedrooms as well as an overall average for the same time period.
 It suggests that closing prices have been more or less holding steady overall and for homes with 2 and 4 bedrooms.
-But, while prices seem to have been declining for homes with 5 and 6 bedrooms, the price for a 4-bedroom home seems to have improved in 2016 over the preceding 4 years.
+While prices seem to have been declining for homes with 5 and 6 bedrooms, the price for a 4 bedroom home seems to have improved in 2016 over the preceding 4 years.